 A project outline, developed and submitted by a student team composed of one or more undergraduate and/or graduate students, must specify the following in order to be considered for funding:

-- collaboration between the colleges of Social and Behavioral Sciences and Engineering, Forestry And Natural Sciences
+- Collaboration between the colleges of Social and Behavioral Sciences and the Environment, Forestry And Natural Sciences

 Proposals will be judged on interdisciplinarity and the identification of measurable goals/impact.

 Proposal guidelines Accordion Closed